Is 15-year Term Life Insurance Right for You?

 If you fit into one of the categories below, a 15-year term may offer the right balance of affordability and protection:

-Why it’s the best choice
+Why it’s an ideal choice

 Families with older children (mid- to late teens)